MagnusThor/demolishedWebGPU/README.md

 This project; demolishedWebGPU is an WebGPU implementation of the existing demolishedRenderer engine (https://github.com/MagnusThor/demolishedRenderer).

-This an early version, but the following features will be available shortly;
+This an early version, but the following features will is available

-1. Multi-pass (1-n shader programs/buffers)
+1. Multi-pass ,1-n shader programs/buffers will be available shrtly
 2. 1-n textures
 3. Custom uniforms
+4. WGLSL & SPRI-V support

 As in demolishedRenderer the goal is to keep the *engine* tiny, and its written mainly for a demo-scene purpose, but as demolishedRenderer you can use in graphics/rendering itense webapplications.

 # Example

+Se exaple/Example.ts for futher details.

     const renderer = new Renderer(document.querySelector('canvas'));